Fasting and Chronic Inflammation

 Understanding Inflammation: Its Role and Purpose

-Inflammation has a poor reputation in the world of health and wellness.
-Although it may have a negative reputation, inflammation is an essential part of our body's defense system that responds to injury or illness.
+Although inflammation may have a negative reputation, it is an essential part of our body's defense system that responds to injury or illness.

-However, when your body remains on high alert long after any immediate threat has passed, it can lead down a path toward serious health issues.
+However, when your body remains on high alert long after any immediate threat has passed, it can lead to serious health issues.

 Navigating Through Chronic Inflammation

-A short-term (acute) bout with inflammation aids repair processes while also defending against infections efficiently, yet its chronic counterpart does not offer similar benefits but instead presents numerous negative impacts on overall well-being.
+A short-term (acute) bout with inflammation aids repair processes while defending against infections efficiently, yet its chronic counterpart does not offer similar benefits.
+Instead, it presents numerous negative impacts on overall well-being.

 The Detrimental Effects of Chronic Inflammation